-The Digital Humanities Initiative (DHI) consists of both a Willson Center Lab for Digital Humanities with associated digital humanities courses and the strengthening of the university’s digital humanities research core.
-The DHI reinforces the institutional commitment to digital humanities in promoting innovative humanities research and in pursuing external funding.
+The Digital Humanities Initiative (DIGI) consists of both the Willson Center Digital Humanities Lab with associated digital humanities courses and the strengthening of the university’s digital humanities research core.
+DIGI reinforces the institutional commitment to digital humanities in promoting innovative humanities research and in pursuing external funding.

-The WCL serves a permanent institutional solution toward reinforcing the value of digital humanities research.
-The WCL promotes faculty collaboration across multiple departments in addressing cutting edge topics and research in digital humanities.
+The DigiLab serves a permanent institutional solution toward reinforcing the value of digital humanities research.
+The DigiLab promotes faculty collaboration across multiple departments in addressing cutting edge topics and research in digital humanities.